Shake It Off: Accolades

 "Shake It Off" appeared on many publications' lists of the best songs of 2014.
 It featured in the top ten on lists by Time Out (third), PopMatters (fourth), The Village Voice's Pazz & Jop critics' poll (fourth), and Consequence (eighth).
 The track featured on 2014 year-end lists by Drowned in Sound (14th), Dagsavisen (16th), and NME (27th).
-It was ranked by NME and Consequence as the 19th and 38th best song of the 2010s decade, respectively.
+NME and Consequence ranked it as the 19th and 38th best song of the 2010s decade, respectively.
 USA Today listed "Shake It Off" as one of the ten songs that defined the 2010s.

 "Shake It Off" has received many industry awards and nominations.
 It was honored by the 2015 Nashville Songwriters Association International, where Swift was the Songwriter of the Year.
 The song received an award at the 2016 BMI Pop Awards, where Swift also earned the distinction of Songwriter of the Year.
 At the 57th Annual Grammy Awards in 2015, "Shake It Off" was nominated in three categories: Record of the Year, Song of the Year, (both categories lost to "Stay with Me" by Sam Smith) and Best Pop Solo Performance but lost to "Happy" by Pharrell Williams.

 At the 2015 Billboard Music Awards, "Shake It Off" received three nominations, winning Top Streaming Song (Video).
 "Shake It Off" won Song of the Year at the 2015 iHeartRadio Music Awards, Favorite International Video at the 2015 Myx Music Awards (Philippines), and Favorite Song at the 2015 People's Choice Awards.
 The song was nominated for the Nickelodeon Kids' Choice Awards, Teen Choice Awards, Rockbjörnen Awards (Sweden), Radio Disney Music Awards, and Los Premios 40 Principales (Spain).